 The Alliance is working with Senegal’s government to cut the costs and time associated with the certification of plant and plant product exports, while also ensuring that importing countries can depend on product quality and safety.

 Currently, traders shipping plants or plant products must acquire a paper phytosanitary certificate to show that the material is considered free from pests and that they comply with plant health regulations.
 Senegal is embracing the use of automated systems for this verification process to remove the risk of erroneous, lost, or damaged paperwork that can result in damaged or spoiled produce.

-This project complements another already underway in Senegal that aims at digitising import processes for seed shipments.
+This project complements another already underway that aims at digitising import processes for seed shipments in Senegal.
 In addressing import and export procedures, these projects are contributing to the government’s drive to boost the productivity and competitiveness of its agricultural sector and increase its fruit and vegetable exports.

 The Alliance has already gained valuable experience supporting the implementation of the ePhyto Solution in Morocco and has three other such projects underway in Ecuador, Jordan, and Madagascar.

 We are supporting the Ministry of Agriculture, through its Department for Plant Protection, in introducing electronic phytosanitary certificates, or ePhytos, an initiative of the International Plant Protection Convention (IPPC) Secretariat.
 The ePhyto Solution allows participating countries to electronically exchange certificates with trading partners quickly, accurately, and at low cost.
 The project has a particular focus on improving procedures governing plant-based exports to the European Union, which receives 80% of Senegal’s fruit and vegetable shipments.